Options strategy: Box spread

+Barring early early exercise on American-style legs, a box spread position, constructed with European-style options, has a constant payoff at exercise equal to the difference in strike values.
+Thus, at exercise, the 40-50 box example above pays +10 long or -10 short.
+For this reason, a box is sometimes considered a "pure interest rate play" because buying one basically constitutes lending some money to the counterparty until exercise.

+Box spreads can be used as a financing or cash management tool, as institutional market participants have for decades.
+However, improperly structured box spreads using American options can expose investors to low-probability, extremely-high severity risk: if the options are exercised early, they can incur a loss much greater than the expected gain.
+To streamline execution and curb early-exercise risk, fintech firms have begun rolling out automated box-spread solutions, from financing platforms like SyntheticFi to cash-management offerings from Alpha Architect.

 Option strategy profit / loss chart

 A typical option strategy involves the purchase / selling of at least 2-3 different options (with different strikes and / or time to expiry), and the value of such portfolio may change in a very complex way.

-One very useful way to analyze and understand the behavior of a certain option strategy is by drawing its Profit / Loss graph.
+One very useful way to analyze and understand the behavior of a certain option strategy is by drawing its Profit graph.

 An option strategy profit / loss graph shows the dependence of the profit / loss on an option strategy at different base asset price levels and at different moments in time.

 Option strategy payoff graphs

 Following Black-Scholes option pricing model, the option's payoff, delta, and gamma (option greeks) can be investigated as time progress to maturity:

 Profit charts

 These are examples of charts that show the profit of the strategy as the price of the underlying varies.